 Join KUER's RadioWest and the United Way of Salt Lake City on Wednesday, September 18 at 7 p.m. at the S.J.
 Quinney Law School for the second installment in our Equality is Not Enough: Building Equitable Communities Speakers Series.
-RadioWest host Doug Fabrizio will interview the film and culture critic-at-large for The New York Times and Still Processing podcast host Wesley Morris.
+RadioWest host Doug Fabrizio will interview the film and culture critic-at-large for The New York Times, 1619 Project contributor, and Still Processing podcast host Wesley Morris.

 About the Speakers Series: